inivekin/abosa/abosa.typ

 o idling slipped intae scorn.
-An having slept way past the morn wi sheets o wiry trims tucked tight, the morning swept day upon yawn before I could adjust tae light.
+An having slept way past the morn wi sheets o wiry trims tucked tight, the morning swept its day on yawn before I could adjust tae light.
 Wi yearned, diurnal vestiges
-the sun tae retina is seared,
+a sun in retina is seared,
-in tattoo that colours ridges
+as tattoo that colours ridges
-staining tightened eyelids afeared.
+stains my tightened eyelids afeared.
-Had spurned deferrals so wary
-be worry o schizoid station
-an this intermediary
-be sallow representation
-o something that I had let rot an appreciate nau fading?
+"Could spurned deterrence so wary, in schizoid renunciation, let this intermediary be sallow representation o something that I had let rot an appreciate nau fading?"
-This I hae thought, when I forgot what rots since I'd been degrading.
+This I hae thought, nau that I'm fraught wi rot since I'd been degrading.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1504)[```none
 The day ran long intae ev'ning
 an what I sought in replacement,
-errything that I was dreaming,
+errything that I was dreaming
 effaced tae thinning abasement.
-Left in my wake, in blinding thrash
+I left a wake o blinding thrash,
-was all that I break gane silent.
+all I could break, I made silent.
-Alarms for my sake, the burnt ash
+Alarms left fae my sake are ash
 o segment displays broke violent,
+repents fae my mistakes so rash
+would nae suffice an nae prevent
-dropped in the lake silicon trash,
+a lake laden wi silicon trash,
-harshly bent though it was well-meant,
+harshly bent, though it was well-meant,
-repents fae mistake o act rash
-would never suffice tae repent.
 All that I learnt is what I took,
-an how I took, it was nae brave,
+an how I took, it wisnae brave,
 but frae the sky, I spot a look,
 a peaceful gaze, stargazer's wave
 "Like you, we know the night," they'd muse,